 We also take part in various inter school sports events e.g. athletics, dance and football.
-We are also proud to organise and run a girl's football league.

 We currently cover the cost of transport to swimming and the lessons are paid for using Primary Sports Funding.
 We also ask you to contact us if your child cannot swim on a particular day.